fathom-playground/playground/README.md

 **This is a community to explore this future**

-The focus is on decentralized systems.
+Our focus is on decentralized systems.
 They give us powerful tools and are driving a revolution in digital infrastructure .

 The playground challenges you to envision your ideal learning environment build